BEDFORD: How long is it going to take Rachel Maddow to admit she’s a liar?

 Fortunately for Koch and Holden, firm believers in the free market, MSNBC will be held accountable eventually.
 It might just take a little time.

-This author was an associate at the Charles G. Koch Foundation from 2010 to 2011.
+Full Disclosure: Christopher Bedford was an associate at the Charles G. Koch Institute in 2010.